astropy/astropy/docs/table/modify_table.rst

   >>> t.add_columns(t2.columns.values())

-Finally, columns can also be added from :class:`~astropy.unit.quantity.Quantity` objects, which automatically sets the ``.unit`` attribute on the column:
+Finally, columns can also be added from :class:`~astropy.units.quantity.Quantity` objects, which automatically sets the ``.unit`` attribute on the column:

   >>> from astropy import units as u